clean-arch-enablers-project/cae-framework/README.md

 ```

 Any exceptions thrown during the execution of a Use Case will be intercepted by the Use Case itself.
-If the exception is a subtype of ```MappedException```, the Use Case instance will consider it a part of the designed flow, as it is a ```MappedException``` and let it go untouched.
+If the exception is a subtype of ```MappedException```, the Use Case instance will consider it a part of the designed flow, as it is a ```MappedException```, and let it go untouched.
 On the other hand, if it is not, the Use Case instance will see it as an unexpected exception and wrap it into a ```UseCaseExecutionException``` object.
+Either way the autolog will include this event in the log data.

 <br>